Industry Guides13 min read28 April 2026

 • Quiz workers on emergency procedures and hazard awareness

-• Ensure supervisors are conducting regular safety checks
+• Ensure supervisors are doing regular safety checks

 • Review and update the emergency evacuation plan

-• Conduct or schedule a fire drill (if one has not been done in the last 6 months)
+• Conduct or schedule a fire drill (if not done in the last 6 months)

 Week 4: Management Review

-• Review any outstanding corrective actions from previous internal inspections
+• Review outstanding corrective actions from previous internal inspections

-• Organise all documentation in a single, accessible location (physical folder or digital system)
+• Organise all documentation in one accessible location

 • Assign a point person to accompany inspectors if they visit

-• Review your WSHA compliance obligations one more time
+• Review your WSHA compliance obligations one final time

 Take Notes